pranigopu/pranigopu.github.io/docs/effectiveness/everyday-effectiveness.md

 ## Explanation
 **Abbreviation**: Unit of Complexity = UOC

 Something complex is something made of two or more _interrelated units_\*; "complexity" refers to the coexistence of these interrelated units.
 Now, we grasp things and their relationships through _mental units_\*\*, and too much complexity is when there are more mental units than we can keep within our focus at once.
 A UOC is a mental unit (e.g. a symbol, a word, a statement) that refers to something complex.
-A _simple_ UOC is one that can now be easily understood and applied (i.e. that can be tied to a broader context and tied to concretes).
+A _simple_ UOC is a UOC that was too complex before but now can be easily understood and applied (i.e. that can be tied to a broader context and tied to concretes).

 ---